Sutherland Railway: Opening

 For the time being, trains stopped by request at Culrain to pick up or set down passengers; but by 1873 it figured in the timetables as an ordinary station.
 Although little more than a quarter of a mile apart, Culrain and lnvershin served different districts, because of the lack of facilities for crossing the Kyle.
 Up to the end of 1916 a third-class single ticket between these stations cost one halfpenny, the lowest fare on the Highland Railway.

 Brora abandoned

-The original Parliamentary authorisation had been to build as far as Brora, but the company had run out of money and was unable to complete.
-The Duke of Sutherland's Railway was later authorised to start at Golspie, and the Act for that line on 20 June 1870 cancelled the Sutherland Railway's obligation.
+The original Sutherland Railway Act 1865 gave authorisation to build as far as Brora, but the company had run out of money and was unable to complete.
+The Duke of Sutherland's Railway was later authorised to start at Golspie, and the act of Parliament for that line, the Duke of Sutherland's Railway Act 1870 (33 & 34 Vict. c. xxxi) of 20 June 1870, cancelled the Sutherland Railway's obligation.

 Acquired by the Highland Railway

-The company was acquired by the Highland Railway, by Act of 28 July 1884, taking effect on 1 September 1884.
+The company was acquired by the Highland Railway, by the Highland Railway (Northern Lines Amalgamation) Act 1884 (47 & 48 Vict. c. clxxxiv) of 28 July 1884, taking effect on 1 September 1884.